 Some countries participate in the Visa Waiver Program - from these countries, a visitor's visa is not required.
 See the U.S. State Departement website for details:

 If you are traveling from a country not participating in the Visa Waiver Program, then you will need a visa - and need to allow for sufficient time prior to your departure for visa processing - plan ahead!
 Some countries require an invitation letter in order to obtain a visa.
 If you need one, contact convention-info [at] origamiusa.org and we will provide you with an invitation to attend the convention.

 New York is served by three major airports, run by the Port Authority of New York and New Jersey

 General information on getting to and from the airports is accessible here:

 Specific information on each airport, including terminal maps and other details:

-Long-distance, interstate travel by train is served by Amtrak; all Amtrak trains arrive in New York at Pennsylvania Station (abbreviated "Penn Station" by locals; and with station code "NYP" within Amtrak) which is a 4-block walk from FIT.
+Long-distance, interstate travel by train is served by Amtrak; all Amtrak trains arrive in New York at Pennsylvania Station (abbreviated "Penn Station" by locals; and with station code "NYP" within Amtrak).

 If you're coming from the surrounding areas, you have several other choices:

 - Long Island Railroad, serving Long Island, NY, and terminating at Penn Station in Manhattan

 - Metro-North Railroad, directly serving stations East of the Hudson River out of Grand Central Station in Manhattan, and West of the Hudson via connections to New Jersey Transit's Hoboken station.